Suraj2093/azure-docs/articles/wildfly-on-centos/wildfly-on-centos.md

     * wildfly-18.0.1.Final.zip
     * wildfly-18.0.1.Final.tar.gz

-Once you finsih the setup can you start the Standalone service by running the standalone.sh or standalone.bat launch scripts.
+Once you finish the setup can you start the Standalone service by running the standalone.sh or standalone.bat launch scripts.

 ## ARM template